John Botts: Postwar

 In 1864, the rump general assembly at Alexandria attempted to elect Botts to the U.S. Senate, but he declined.
 On the night of President Lincoln's assassination, several men arrived at his house and attempted to rob Botts after he answered their knock, but he closed the door in their faces.

 In May 1866, Botts presided over a Unionist convention, and became a delegate to the Southern Loyalists' Convention in Philadelphia later that year, where he argued against universal manhood suffrage.
 Botts proposed gradual emancipation of slaves, and would allow only some African Americans to vote.
 However, Radical Republicans defeated the Southern Unionists, and the Reconstruction Era began.
 Botts was defeated when he ran to become a delegate to Virginia's Constitutional Convention of 1867-1868, eventually led by John Curtiss Underwood.
 Botts last addressed Republicans in February 1868.

-Death and legacy
+Death

 Botts died on January 8, 1869, in Culpeper, Virginia.
-He was survived by one son, two daughters, and his younger brother Charles Tyler Botts (1808-1884), who was a journalist in California.
-John Minor Botts was interred in the Shockoe Hill Cemetery in Richmond, as had been his wife Mary and at least their son Archibald, and as would be fellow unionists Elizabeth Van Lew and Franklin Stearns.
-John's grave marker reads: "He was under all circumstances an inflexible friend of the American Union.
-'I know no North, no South, no East, no West.
-I know only my Country, my whole Country, and nothing but my Country.'"